distributed-system-analysis/pbench/docs/Dashboard/user_guide.md

 ![Browsing Page](assets/images/BrowsingPage.png)

+Login button can be found on the right side of the Header.
+By clicking it, user will be redirected to Keycloak OIDC instance.

 On logging in, the user can view the Overview Page which is the data curation page.
 It has three components.